Hood-Jesus/Oracode/README.md

 - Real-world project experience
 - Certificate of contribution
 - Strong addition to your resume/portfolio
-- Collaborate with a distributed team of professionals and students from Purdue, IIT, NIT, Georgia State, SPTech, and more
+- Collaborate with a distributed team of professionals from Purdue, IIT, NIT, Georgia State, SPTech, and more